{{ alt }}

 No, vouchers for your membership component can’t be used at this stage.

-Vouchers can still be used for your local competition expenses which represents better value for families.
+Vouchers can still be used for your local competition expenses, which represents better value for families.

 Can I pay my national membership and local competition fees in the same transaction?